 This is pretty much a homemade Fruit Roll-Up.

 Slow-bake your fruit into pear and cinnamon fruit leather.
-Although it does take a while in the oven (six to seven hours), it’s worth it.
+Although it does take a while in the oven (two to four hours), it’s worth it.

 7. Pear Ice Pops

 Who doesn’t love ice pops?
 There’s no baking required for this recipe — these spiced ginger pear frozen pops only require a blender and some ice pop molds.
 You could also get creative and add in whatever fruits or flavors you want.

 8. Vanilla Spiced Pear Butter

 This vanilla spiced pear butter goes perfectly on toast, muffins, oatmeal and ice cream.
 This recipe uses seven pounds of pears and yields four pints of butter, but you could halve or quarter the recipe.

 If you’re feeling ambitious and decide to make the full recipe, you can freeze the rest and have pear butter year-round.